-Audit Committee Compensation Committee Governance Committee Executive Committee John R. Howard Warren L. Robinson John B. Vering Thomas J. Zeller David C. Ebertz Jack W. Eugster Kay S. Jorgensen Stephen D. Newlin Gary L. Pechota David C. Ebertz Jack W. Eugster John R. Howard Stephen D. Newlin John B. Vering David C. Ebertz David R. Emery John R. Howard Kay S. Jorgensen Thomas J. Zeller • O .
+Audit Committee Compensation Committee Governance Committee Executive Committee John R. Howard David C. Ebertz David C. Ebertz David C. Ebertz Warren L. Robinson Jack W. Eugster Jack W. Eugster David R. Emery John B. Vering Kay S. Jorgensen John R. Howard John R. Howard Thomas J. Zeller Stephen D. Newlin Stephen D. Newlin Kay S. Jorgensen Gary L. Pechota John B. Vering Thomas J. Zeller

-^{} Committee Chairperson
+Committee Chairperson

 Audit Committee.
-The Audit Committee held eight meetings in 2007.
+The Audit Committee held nine meetings in 2008.
 The Audit Committee's responsibilities, discussed in detail in its charter include, among other duties, the responsibility to:

-- assist the Board in fulfilling its responsibility for oversight of the quality and integrity of our accounting, auditing and financial reporting practices; - monitor the integrity of our financial reporting process, systems of internal controls and disclosure controls regarding finance, accounting and legal compliance; - review areas of potential significant financial risk to the Company; - review consolidated financial statements and disclosures; - appoint an independent registered public accounting firm for ratification by our shareholders; - monitor the independence and performance of our independent registered public accountants and internal auditing department; - pre-approve all audit and non-audit services provided by our independent registered public accountants; - review the scope and results of the annual audit including reports and recommendations of our independent registered public accountants;

-- · review the internal audit plan, results of internal audit work and monitor compliance with our Code of Conduct; and - periodically meet with our internal audit group, management, and independent registered public accounting firm.
+- assist the Board in fulfilling its responsibility for oversight of the quality and integrity of our accounting, auditing and financial reporting practices: - monitor the integrity of our financial reporting process, systems of internal controls and disclosure controls regarding finance, accounting and legal compliance; - review areas of potential significant financial risk to the Company; - review consolidated financial statements and disclosures; - appoint an independent registered public accounting firm for ratification by our shareholders; - monitor the independence and performance of our independent registered public accountants and internal auditing department; - pre-approve all audit and non-audit services provided by our independent registered public accountants; - review the scope and results of the annual audit including reports and recommendations of our independent registered public accountants; - · review the internal audit plan, results of internal audit work and monitor compliance with our Code of Conduct; and - periodically meet with our internal audit group, management, and independent registered public accounting firm.

 In accordance with the rules of the NYSE, all of the members of the Audit Committee are financially literate.
-The Board determined that Messrs.
+In addition, the Board determined that Messrs.
 Howard, Robinson, Vering and Zeller each have the requisite attributes of an "audit committee financial expert" as provided in regulations promulgated by the Securities and Exchange Commission, and that such attributes were acquired through relevant education and/or experience.

 Compensation Committee.
-The Compensation Committee held five meetings in 2007.
+The Compensation Committee held seven meetings in 2008.
 The Compensation Committee's responsibilities, discussed in detail in its charter include, among other duties, the responsibility to:

-- approve and oversee the implementation of the executive and director compensation philosophy, policies and programs; - perform functions required by the Board of Directors in the administration of all federal and state statutes relating to employment and compensation; - consider and recommend for approval by the Board all executive compensation programs including benefits, stock option plans and stock ownership plans; and - promote an executive compensation program that supports the overall objective of enhancing shareholder value.
+- approve and oversee the implementation of the executive and director compensation philosophy, policies and programs; - perform functions required by the Board of Directors in the administration of all federal and state statutes relating to employment and compensation;

+- consider and recommend for approval by the Board all executive compensation programs including benefits, stock option plans and stock ownership plans; and - promote an executive compensation program that supports the overall objective of enhancing shareholder value.

 The Compensation Committee has authority under its charter to retain and terminate compensation consultants, outside counsel and other advisors as the Committee may deem appropriate in its sole discretion.
 The Committee has sole authority to approve related fees and retention terms.
 The Committee may delegate any of its responsibilities to subcommittees as the Committee may deem appropriate in its sole discretion.
-The Committee engaged Hewitt Associates, an independent consulting firm, to conduct an annual review of its 2007 total compensation program for executive officers and non-employee directors.
+The Committee engaged Towers Perrin, an independent consulting firm, to conduct an annual review of its 2008 total compensation program for executive officers and non-employee directors.